64bit-polygon/links/README.md

 The following repos contain some samples of my work.

-Some of the repos on my github account are set to private.

 You'll be able to access all of my github repos (public and private) via the links below<sup>*</sup>.

 They are listed from most to least recent.